-Student Housing operates two campus apartment complexes, Orchard Park and Solano Park, and partners with four privately-managed apartment complexes, West Village Apartments, The Colleges at La Rue, The Atriums at La Rue Park, and Russell Park, to provide exceptional, yet competitively-priced campus housing options for students who do not wish, or are not eligible to live in the residence halls.
+Student Housing operates one campus apartment complex, Solano Park, and partners with five privately-managed apartment complexes, 8th & Wake Apartments, West Village Apartments, The Colleges at La Rue, The Atriums at La Rue Park, and Russell Park, to provide exceptional, yet competitively-priced campus housing options for students who do not wish, or are not eligible to live in the residence halls.
 Student Housing also partners with several private apartment complexes to offer a transfer student-specific apartment living program called Student Housing Apartments (SHA).

-Students with children should consider apartments that are intended for families - in particular, Orchard and Solano Park and Russell Park - and that are close to subsidized campus day care facilities.
+Students with children should consider apartments that are intended for families - in particular, Solano Park and Russell Park - and that are close to subsidized campus day care facilities.

-Student Housing operates two campus apartment complexes, Orchard Park and Solano Park Apartments, collectively referred to as “The Parks”.
-For more information about Orchard Park or Solano Park, refer to the following page:
+Student Housing operates one campus apartment complex, Solano Park Apartments.
+For more information about Solano Park, refer to the following page:

 Student Housing Apartments